Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 Development time -- 6 days.

 The third sprint was completed on schedule and again I found following each issue in turn to be extremely productive.
 This sprint focused on restricting aspects of passport functionality to certain user types.
 The first bugs started to appear at this point during the project and I began to add the errors and issues to the Kanban board that took more than a few hours to correct.
-What was helpful using the Agile methodology here was the habit of refering to the end user at the beginning of every unit of work.
+What was helpful using the Agile methodology here was the habit of referring to the end user at the beginning of every unit of work.
 This allowed for a much more robust program and caught logic errors such as in issue 42.
 I think that the solving the logic error during this sprint proved my sprint time estimations to be close to optimal.

 <br>

 ### [MyPSE.ie Sprint 4 -- Overview](https://github.com/users/davidcalikes/projects/10/views/1)

-Sprint 4 focused on the tiertiary features of the application and contained the most 'should have' and 'could have' priority issues.
+Sprint 4 focused on the tertiary features of the application and contained the most 'should have' and 'could have' priority issues.
 Multiple bugs and errors were also added to this sprint during development.

 <br>